 Some items on the Library Catalogue will be shown as only available in the Hockney Stack.
 If you want to borrow one of these items then you can:

-If it is kept in the Hockney Stack a Reserve this item button will appear at the bottom of the item details.
-Click on this button and you will be asked to login to your Library account using your College number and Library Pin, if you have not already logged in.
-Then click on the Reserve button and you will be told that you have successfully placed the reservation.
+If it is kept in the Hockney Stack click on the Place a Reservation link.
+You will then be asked to log in to your Library account using your College ID number and Library Pin, if you have not already logged in.
+Then click on the Confirm Reservation button and you will be told that you have successfully placed the reservation.

-If the item is out on loan a Reserve this item button will appear at the bottom of the item details.
-Click on this button and you will be asked to login to your Library account using your College number and Library Pin, if you have not already logged in.
-Then click on the Reserve button and you will be told that you have successfully placed the reservation.
+If the item is out on loan click on the Place a Reservation link.
+You will then be asked to login to your Library account using your College number and Library Pin, if you have not already logged in.
+You can use the More Options button to add the last date you need the item so the item won’t be reserved for you after you no longer need it.
+Then click on the Confirm Reservation button and you will be told that you have successfully placed the reservation.

 If you no longer require a reserved book, log into your library account and select the reservation you wish to cancel, and click on the cancel reservation button.
 Confirm the cancellation to finish.
 Please note you cannot cancel a reservation online if it is already awaiting collection.
 Please see a member of Library staff, and they will cancel your reservation.

-If the book or journal article that you require is not available in the library, it is possible to order a copy for you using our Inter-library loan service.
+If the book or journal article that you require is not available in the Library, it is possible to order a copy for you using our Inter-library loan service.
 This is where we ask another library to provide a copy of the book for you to borrow or a photocopy of a journal article that you can keep.

 More information is available on the Moodle page or the Inter-Library Loan webpage.

 You can check your library account on the self-service machines: